OLOMIK/ColorBJ/README.md

-## Funkcje:
+## Features:
-- rysowanie
+- Drawing
-- importowanie obrazów (.png,.jpg,.jpeg,.webp)
+- Importing images (.png, .jpg, .jpeg, .webp)
-- eksportowanie obrazów
+- Exporting images
-- ustawianie tła
+- Setting background
-- ustawianie koloru pisania
+- Setting writing color
-- zmiana rozmiaru pędzla i gumki
+- Changing brush and eraser size

-## Technologie:
+## Technologies:
-- Electron.js (dla wersji desktopowej)
+- Electron.js (for the desktop version)
-- Node.js (dla wersji desktopowej)
+- Node.js (for the desktop version)
-- Javascript
+- JavaScript
 - HTML
 - CSS

-## Autorzy:
+## Authors:
 - [@gasnicowydivolper](https://github.com/OLOMIK)
 - [@hotniewiem](https://github.com/hotniewiem)

-## Wersja webowa
+## Web Version
-Wersję online (webową) można znaleźć [pod tym linkiem](https://crystalx.pl/colorbj/)
+The online (web) version can be found [here](https://crystalx.pl/colorbj/).

-## UWAGA
+## NOTE
-Jeżeli chcesz wprowadzić jakieś zmiany, wyślij pull requesta
+If you would like to make any changes, please send a pull request.